vsouza/awesome-ios/README.md

  * [VersionTrackerSwift](https://github.com/tbaranes/VersionTrackerSwift) - Track which versions of your app a user has previously installed. :large_orange_diamond:
  * [DeviceGuru](https://github.com/InderKumarRathore/DeviceGuru/) - DeviceGuru is a simple lib (Swift) to know the exact type of the device, e.g. iPhone 6 or iPhone 6s. :large_orange_diamond:
  * [swift-algorithm-club](https://github.com/raywenderlich/swift-algorithm-club) - Algorithms and data structures in Swift, with explanations! :large_orange_diamond:
- * [AEAppVersion](https://github.com/tadija/AEAppVersion) - Simple and Lightweight iOS App Version Tracking written in Swift :large_orange_diamond:
+ * [AEAppVersion](https://github.com/tadija/AEAppVersion) - Simple and Lightweight App Version Tracking for iOS written in Swift :large_orange_diamond:
  * [BlocksKit](https://github.com/zwaldowski/BlocksKit) - The Objective-C block utilities you always wish you had.
  * [SwiftyUtils](https://github.com/tbaranes/swiftyutils) - All the reusable code that we need in each project. :large_orange_diamond:[e]
  * [RateLimit](https://github.com/soffes/RateLimit) - Simple utility for only executing code every so often. :large_orange_diamond: